A decade of violent death: New Zealand's 158 lost women - NZ Herald

 These are the details of the women who have died in violent circumstances from January 1 2011 to October 16 2021.

-Names marked with * indicate cases where a protection order, trespass order or bail with non-contact condition were in place at time of the vicitm's death.
+Names marked with * indicate cases where a protection order, trespass order or bail with non-contact condition were in place at time of the victim's death.

 Some of the women cannot be named at this time due to court ordered suppression.